About me and my Genealogies

 HUGH (3rd son of Hugh)

-at this time, 1/8/04 due do the scarcity of reccords... other researchers have stated they do not think that he is.
-Since the Crocker family was in that area of Devon for allmost 1000 years, (since the Viking invasions of the 5th/7th centuries) it is likely there is a family connection somewhere back in time.
+at this time, 1/8/04 due do the scarcity of reccords...
+The Germans destroyed most ancient records when the leveled Coventry in WW2....other researchers have stated they do not think that he is.
+Since the Crocker family was in that area of Devon for over 1000 years, (perhaps since the Viking invasions of the 5th/7th centuries) it is likely there is a family connection somewhere back in time.

 Hugh Crocker m Tomasin Michael 1/10/1610 Ermington, Devon, England